micampe/BTHome-MicroPython/README.md

 If the device has Bluetooth and can run recent versions of MicroPython, it should work.

 ## Can it do more than temperature and humidity?
 My goal was to create an outdoor sensor to measure temperature, humidity, and illuminance so I could make automation decsions in Home Assistant.
-I've included barometric pressure and battery level in the initial release, but they are untested.
-If the need arises, I may add other data specified in the BTHome format.
-You are also free to fork the code and add your own.
+I've included nearly the other entire list of object_ids described in the [BTHome v2 format](https://bthome.io/format), but those outside of temperature, humidity, and battery level are untested in real world scenarios.

+## How can I help?
+I'm always happy to get bug reports in the [GitHub issues for the project](https://github.com/DavesCodeMusings/BTHome-MicroPython/issues).
+The more detail you give, the easier it is to find and fix.

+As for enhancements, unless the BTHome format undergoes significant changes (like a v3 release) I can't imagine there's much to add.